Rava (amora): Biography

 He was born about 280 CE in Mahoza (a suburb of Ctesiphon, the capital of Persia), where his father was a wealthy and distinguished scholar.
 In his youth Rava went to Sura, where he attended the lectures of Rav Chisda and associated with Rami bar Hama.
-About ten years after Rami's death Rava married his widow, the daughter of Rav Chisda.
+About ten years after Rami's death Rava married his widow, the Rav Chisda's daughter.
 It is said that earlier Rav Chisda's daughter sat in her father's classroom, while his students, Rava and Rami bar Hama, stand before them.
 When Rav Chisda asked her which of the two she wants to marry, she replied "both of them," and Rava added, "I'll be the last one" (commentators let us know that she indeed married Rami first and Rava second).
 They had five sons, the eldest of whom, Yoseph, died during his parents' lifetime.

-Rava studied at the Talmudic Academy of Pumbedita, site of modern-day Falluja, Iraq.
-Rava's teachers were Rav Yosef, Rabbah, and, chiefly, Rav Nachman (who lived in Mahoza).
-His chief study-companion was Abaye, who was about the same age, and both of them developed the dialectic method which Rav Judah and their teacher Rabbah had established in their discussions of tradition; their debates became known as the "Havayot de-Abaye ve-Rava".
+Rava studied at the Talmudic Academy of Pumbedita, now Falluja, Iraq.
+Rava's teachers were Rav Yosef bar Hiyya, Rabbah, and, chiefly, Rav Nachman, who lived in Mahoza.
+His chief study companion was Abaye, who was about the same age, and both of them developed the dialectic method which Judah bar Ezekiel and their teacher Rabbah had established in their discussions of tradition; their debates became known as the Havayot de-Abaye ve-Rava.